-There are four terms per year, two of 12 weeks and two of 11 weeks.
+There are four terms per year and the academic year is 46 weeks long.
 The programme introduces and develops the wide variety of mental health nursing skills.
 You will work with experienced nurses in a diverse range of clinical settings (primary and secondary care, public and private sectors, adult and the elderly, acute care and specialist services).

 Alongside this experience, you are given the opportunity to rehearse practical skills in a safe environment.
 Attendance at all parts of the programme is compulsory and must be evidenced in order to register as a nurse.